TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 37/Ezekiel 37.15.md

 ---

-The word of Jehovah came again unto me, saying,
+The word of Yahweh came again to me, saying,